SuperiorOS-Devices/official_devices/README.md

----

-## SuperiorOS Official Maintainership Application

-• Before you apply to add your device into our list of official devices, you should know a few things.

-• Any failure in following the below instructions will make you unfit for the maintainership.
-No questions asked.

-### To turn into a maintainer of SuperiorOS -

-• The maintainer must own the device.
-Blind and untested builds aren't allowed.

-• The maintainer must have an account on Github, Gerrit and also knowledge about those.

-• The maintainer must do unofficial builds and release them for users to test.

-• The maintainer device sources must be stable, open and properly maintained.

- ### Maintainers conduct notes -

-• The maintainer isn't allowed to make any unofficial modifications to the source.

-• The maintainer must test every build before sending OTA update to user.

-• The maintainer must display proper authorship and maintain proper commit history.
-No Excuses for "KANGED" commits.
+# SuperiorOS Fourteen Maintainer Search

+Hello everyone!

+We are currently in search of dedicated maintainers for SuperiorOS Fourteen with Android Version 14.
+We have a few prerequisites that we expect our potential maintainers to meet:

+1. **Knowledge of Git:** You should be proficient in Git operations like push, pull, cherry-pick, and rebase.
+This is essential for managing and contributing to our project effectively.

+2. **Thoughtful Feature Requests:** We appreciate input and new ideas, but we're not looking for spammy feature requests.
+Any features you propose should make sense and will be considered for discussion and potential inclusion.

-• We do not allow inbuilt **kernelsu** in SuperiorOS.
-So make sure your build must not contain it.
+3. **No Inbuilt Kernelsu:** We do not allow inbuilt kernelsu in SuperiorOS.
+Please refrain from including it in your contributions.

----
+4. **Commit Authorship:** Maintain proper commit authorship.
+This helps us keep track of contributions and gives credit to the right individuals for their work.

+5. **Preserve Source for Official Releases:** We expect maintainers to maintain the integrity of the SuperiorOS source code for official releases.
+Any modifications should be in line with our project's goals and standards.

+If you believe you meet these requirements and are interested in becoming a maintainer for SuperiorOS, please go through the procedure outlined below.

+We appreciate your interest and look forward to welcoming new maintainers to our team.
+Together, we can continue to build and improve SuperiorOS!

-## Time to apply
+## How to Apply

-Mail us at - superioros123@gmail.com with stuffs given below or you can also DM us on telegram [**Darkstar**](https://t.me/Darkstar085) or [**Joker**](https://t.me/Joker_V2_0)
+Contact us via email at [superioros123@gmail.com](mailto:superioros123@gmail.com) with the following details, or you can also DM us on Telegram [**Darkstar**](https://t.me/Darkstar085):

-• Sources - All device trees which you used to build the rom (Need modified trees).
+- **Sources:** All device trees which you used to build the ROM (Need modified trees).

-• XDA Thread - Your XDA thread for unofficial builds.[Optional]
+- **XDA Thread:** Your XDA thread for unofficial builds.
+[Optional]

-• TG Id - Your telegram username.
+- **TG Id:** Your Telegram username.

-• Screenshot - Your about Phone screenshot.
+- **Screenshot:** Your About Phone screenshot.

----